Ector County Detention

 Visitation

-Ector County Detention requires a visitation permit form with checkboxes for agency affiliation (PAROLE, FBI, MARSHAL, etc.).
-If you have an official role, be ready to identify it when you arrive.
-The permit also asks where the inmate should report—options include Visitation, Attorney Room, Room 111, Library, or specific housing blocks.
-Visits are a privilege, not a right.
-They can be restricted or canceled for rule violations, lockdowns, security incidents, or health and safety concerns.
-Different visit types have different scheduling rules.
-Create and verify any required visitation account, complete background questionnaires if requested, and use the facility's scheduling interface to avoid blocked dates.
-Need a sign-language interpreter?
-Request scheduled services through Jail Administration and give 48 hours' notice when possible.
+Ector County Detention requires a visitation permit before any visit.
+The permit includes checkboxes for visitor agency affiliation (for example PAROLE, FBI, MARSHAL) and specifies where the inmate should report: Visitation, the Attorney Room, Room 111, the Library, or specific housing blocks.
+Jail visits are a privilege, not a right.
+They can be restricted or canceled due to rule violations, lockdowns, security incidents, or health and safety concerns.
+Visit formats may include in-person, contact, or video/tablet options depending on the unit and the inmate's privileges, with remote visits using the facility's approved video system.
+If you need a sign-language interpreter, contact Jail Administration and provide 48 hours' notice when possible.

 Read full guide